Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Mature Size: 4' (1.2m) high and 6' (1.8m) wide.
 Flower stalk to 6' (1.8m) high.

 Flowers: Bell-shaped, yellow-white flowers, from red and green buds, in dense clusters, to 5" (12.7cm) long, edible.
-The flowers grow from a flower stalk that, when newly forming, vaguely resembles an asparagus stalk and is edible.
+The flowers grow from a single flower stalk which, when newly forming, vaguely resembles an asparagus stalk and is edible.

 Bloom: Late winter to early summer.
 This plant may not bloom every year because the roots will not have not built up enough carbohydrate reserves after the previous year's heavy fruit crop and/or low rainfall.
 In the wild, blooming might be expected in three to five year cycles.
 If yearly blooms rather than fruit are desired, cut off all newly forming fruit when they are still very small and water every two weeks during the warm season.